NVIDIA/sentiment-discovery/analysis/reproduction.md

 We utilize FP16's increased speed and reduced memory footprint to train a model with a hidden state size of 8k.

-This allows us to further improve on the State of The Art BPC on Amazon Review language modeling and sentiment classification.
+This allows us to further improve on the State of The Art BPC on Amazon Review language modeling set by [Gray et. al](https://blog.openai.com/block-sparse-gpu-kernels/).

 ![SOTA Language Modeling](../figures/size_comparison.png)